microsoft/api-guidelines/graph/collection-properties.md

 The [OData standard](https://docs.oasis-open.org/odata/odata/v4.01/odata-v4.01-part1-protocol.html#sec_RequestingIndividualEntities) specifies that clients can retrieve individual elements of a collection of entity types using a `GET` request:
 > To retrieve an individual entity, the client makes a GET request to a URL that identifies the entity, e.g. its read URL.

-There is no way to do this for complex types because there is no way to identity a particular instance of a complex type within a collection.
+There is no way to do this for complex types because there is no way to address a particular instance of a complex type within a collection.

 ### Entity Type